Fourth of July Events In Nashville

 Red, White, & Boom at Adventure Science Center

-Bring the kids out to the Cumberland Science Center for an awesome educational experience, mixed with fun of course from 6:30-10p!
-This is a ticketed event and will sell out, and admission includes entry into the museum, demonstrations and activities, a music laser show, and downtown fireworks viewing from the museum lawn.
+Bring the kids out to explore the Adventure Science Center after hours for an awesome educational experience, mixed with fun from 6:30-10p!
+This is a ticketed event and will sell out.
+Admission includes entry into the museum, demonstrations and activities, a music laser show, and downtown fireworks viewing from the museum lawn.
 Food options will be available for purchase or you can bring a picnic to enjoy!

 Firework Shows